 - With difficulty they could get control flow.
 They were not especially good at break

-?
+Is it any surprise that it takes many formalisms to make the disparate problems we face soluble with fewer clearer lines of code?
 I’m not surprised.
 I’ve fiddled with just a few domains and languages in my career, and there are many differences.
 Here are some I’ve played with:

 - User interface is a surprisingly parallel problem space dealing with events.
 Most frameworks make this painful.
 I’ll bet there is an opportunity for a great language in this niche.
 I like Adobe’s Flex a lot, but it is far from perfect.
 Constraint oriented programming (Thinglab!) is closer, so I am very hopeful about Adobe Thermo raising the bar further.